 API security testing refers to checking and pentesting the API endpoints to ensure it is free from vulnerabilities, fuzzy inputs, injection vulnerabilities, tampered parameters, and more.
 Regular API security testing keeps the endpoints secure and safe from malicious attackers.

-API security is nothing but securing the API endpoints from attackers.
+API security is nothing but securing the API endpoints from attackers and building your APIs in a secure fashion.
 A vulnerable API could lead to:

 - Unauthorized Access

 - Sanctioning Fuzzy input

 Not sure if you have vulnerable API rules on your website?
 Just stick around till the end.
 The API security testing methods depicted in this blog are all you need to know & protect your API better.
 All that in a minute.

 First, let us take a look at the different kinds of API security vulnerabilities and the tools one could use to find them.